YangLabHKUST/MR-APSS/README.md

 ```
 The "BMI~T2D" example with 1296 IVs takes about 1 minutes tested on MAC OS 10.14.6 with 1.4 GHz Intel Core i5,16 GB 2133 MHz LPDDR3 and R version 3.6.1.

-# Reproduce[revising]
+# Reproduce
 We provide an example R code for reproducing the results from MR methods in the paper.
-We provide the downlowad links for 34 GWAS summay datasets used in MR-APSS paper which can be found here.

 # Reference
 Xianghong Hu, Jia Zhao, Zhixiang Lin, Yang Wang, Heng Peng, Hongyu Zhao, Xiang Wan, Yang Can, MR-APSS: a unified approach to Mendelian Randomization accounting for pleiotropy and sample structure using genome-wide summary statistics.